It’s hard to know what to say to someone suffering from depression. Here are eight phrases that will help.

 In deciding what to say to someone with depression, this one is important to keep in mind.
 Remind your loved one that their internal voices are wrong.
 Whatever negative messages are playing inside their head, are most likely the depression talking, and not reality.
 Help them believe they are more than they feel in the moment.
 They are not worthless, weak, or unlovable, and may need to be reminded of these facts many times.

 Part of mental illness is feeling like a burden to those around you.
 You want to protect your friends and family from the excess baggage that is you, even though that’s not true.

 As you see someone coping with depression, remind them they are not a burden.
 Tell them how much you care about them, and how much you like being with them.

 Yes, there are probably times when their depression is a strain on you.
 Fight the urge to share that struggle during the depressive cycle.
 Instead, focus on the good days of the past and the ones you know that will come soon, and reassure your loved one that they are not a burden.
 Tell them you’re happy to have them in your life, and that you’re not going anywhere.

 4. There no reason to be ashamed

 I’m not sure where the belief originated, but somewhere long ago it became almost a universal truth that depression equaled mental weakness.
 That is absolutely false.
 You and I know that’s a lie, but amid depression, it’s hard to believe it’s not true.

 Fighting with bipolar disorder every day, I continually have to remind myself that my illness is indeed an illness, and not a lack of effort on my part.

-You can’t just turn off depression and watching a comedy or listening to uplifting music will change nothing.
+You can’t just turn off depression by watching a comedy or listening to uplifting music.

 When choosing what to say to someone with depression, remember that depression runs a cycle.
 Some times it can be a long cycle lasting weeks, months or even years.
 Regardless of the length, mental strength has nothing to do with it.